shivshankardayal/full-website/algebra/source/ns.rst

 decimal number system.
 First question which will come to your mind is what is a number system?
 Well, a number system is a system which determines the rules and symbols for numbers on how we are going to use them.
-The symbols for decimal number system are arabic but they were taken from India, presumably.
+The symbols for decimal number system are Arabic but they were taken from India, presumably.
 A number system consists of symbols for representing numbers and a dot for representing fractional numbers.
 Minus sign is used to represent negative numbers.
 A number system ranges from :math:`-\infty` to :math:`+\infty`.
 It